-To this day static a.k.a. vertical compliance is a spec rarely listed by cartridge manufacturers, and for modern mono cartridges — most of which are equipped with vertical compliance — specs range from 7 to 20 cu (short for “compliance units”, measured in centimeters per dyne or microns per meganewton).
+To this day static a.k.a. vertical compliance is a spec rarely listed by cartridge manufacturers, and for modern mono cartridges — most of which are equipped with vertical compliance — specs for dynamic compliance range from 7 to 20 cu (short for “compliance units”, measured in centimeters per dyne or microns per meganewton).
 The Ortofon CG 25 and Miyajima Zero, two modern mono carts designed without vertical compliance, are the only carts in that list with compliance specs below 12 cu (9-12).
 On the other hand, specs for mono carts in hi-fi’s heyday indicate lateral compliance between 1.5 and 6.8 cu (1, 2 & 5).

 In 1968 Shure made clear the connection between low lateral compliance, high tracking force, and groove wear.
 In addressing the challenges styli face when confronted with unruly transients and low-frequency content, Shure claimed:

 This suggests that the lower lateral compliance of vintage mono carts is in part to blame for the groove wear we find on vintage mono records today.

 What does groove wear sound like?